Chase Sapphire Checking account review

 What are the benefits of Chase Sapphire Checking?

 - Minimal fees.
-You won’t be charged non-Chase ATM fees, extended overdraft fees, stop payment fees, incoming or outgoing wire transfer fees and more.
+You won’t be charged non-Chase ATM fees, extended overdraft fees, stop payment fees, incoming or outgoing wire transfer fees, counter checks, money orders, cashier’s checks and more.

-- Sapphire Banking Debit Card.
-This account comes with a Sapphire Banking Debit Card with chip technology, providing convenience and security.
-You’ll also enjoy access to higher ATM and purchase limits than you would with Chase’s other checking account debit cards.
+- Higher transaction limits.
+As an accountholder, you’ll also enjoy access to higher ATM and purchase limits than you would with Chase’s other checking account debit cards.

 - Wide-ranging support.
-Beyond Chase’s 5,100 branches, you’ll have access to 24/7 customer service.
+Beyond Chase’s nearly 5,000 branches, you’ll have access to 24/7 customer service.
 Plus, you can reach Chase by phone, email, mail and on Twitter.

 Chase ATM network and fees